kontena/pharos-cluster/README.md

 ## Using external etcd

-`pharos-cluster` can spin up Kubernetes using an externally managed etcd.
+Pharos Cluster can spin up Kubernetes using an externally managed etcd.
 In this case you need to define the external etcd details in your `cluster.yml` file:

 ```yaml
 etcd: